‘World’s Best Practice’ not perfect

 - People with respiratory diseases especially bronchitis and emphysema.
 Effects would be increasing incidence of respiratory problems, and increasing severity of respiratory problems when it arises, perhaps leading to death.

-as they have no defence system.
+- The immunologically compromised as they have no defence system.

 - The elderly The ability of people to builogically respond to chemical exposures both decrease with age and decrease with increasing body burden of chemicals bioaccumulated in life.